openshift-labs/learn-katacoda/workshops/workshop-1/07-deploying-from-application-source.md

 with a pre-existing container image, you can do the same for specifying a source code repository.

-From the web console, select _Browse Catalog_ in the _Add to Project_ drop down menu in the top navigation bar.
+From the web console, select _Browse Catalog_ from the _Add to Project_ drop down menu in the top navigation bar.
 You will see a number of technologies and runtimes that you can choose from.
 Enter `python` into the _Filter by name or description_ text entry box.

 ![Python Options](../../assets/workshops/workshop-1/07-python-service-catalog.png)

-Click on _Select_ to begin the process of creating the application.
+Click on _Select_ for the Python builder to begin the process of creating the application.
 On the next page, for the _Name_, enter:

 ``nationalparks-py``{{copy}}